Davos executives see data theft as too costly, too hard to beat

-DAVOS, Switzerland, Jan 24 (Reuters) - Fighting online data fraudsters is almost impossible as their ability to hack into new technology often outpaces companies efforts to protect it, senior businessmen and bankers gathering for the World Economic Forum (WEF) said.
+DAVOS, Switzerland (Reuters) - Fighting online data fraudsters is almost impossible as their ability to hack into new technology often outpaces companies efforts to protect it, senior businessmen and bankers gathering for the World Economic Forum (WEF) said.

 While losses on complex derivatives transactions could punch a big hole in a banks’ balance sheet or even compromise its stability, the potential losses resulting from the theft of retail customers’ data are often minimal.